 And as a reader you learned about a potential link between death from heart disease and low D levels all the way back in 2009.

 Those, of course, are just a couple of examples of how important maintaining your vitamin-D levels is to your health.
-(For dozens more just visit my online archives here.)

 So you probably won’t be very surprised to learn that new research is once again spotlighting the importance of D. In fact, the vitamin is being touted by three different teams of researchers for three very different reasons.

-61 percent lower risk of MS
+61% lower risk of multiple sclerosis

 A group of Swedish researchers found that high vitamin-D levels during pregnancy may protect women against the autoimmune disease multiple sclerosis (MS).